bitwarden/help/_articles/faqs/billing-faqs.md

 ### **Q: What payments do you accept for customers outside the US?**

 **A:** We accept Credit/Debit Cards, PayPal, and Bitcoin.
-We also accept international Wire Transfers or Corporate Checks.
-Please contact support for payment options here: <https://bitwarden.com/contact>
+For business subscriptions, we also accept international wire transfers and corporate checks, with a minimum payment of 500 USD.
+For more information regarding payment options, please [Contact Support](https://bitwarden.com/contact/).

 ### **Q: What payments do you accept for customers based in the United States?**

 **A:** We accept Credit/Debit Cards, PayPal, Bank Account (ACH), and Bitcoin.
-For business accounts, we can also accept wire transfers and corporate checks, please contact billing support regarding these payment options. <https://bitwarden.com/contact>
+For business subscriptions, we also accept wire transfers and corporate checks, with a minimum payment of 500 USD.
+For more information regarding payment options, please [Contact Support](https://bitwarden.com/contact/).

 ### **Q: How do I update my Organization license for my upcoming renewal?**